Candida: Is This Often Misdiagnosed Condition Making You Ill?

 You will hear some medical practitioners claim that Candida overgrowth can only affect those with severely compromised immune systems.
 For example, it can be a life-threatening condition among those suffering from AIDS or cancer.

 Although it is certainly true that systemic Candida can be found among these patients, it is also true that a Candida overgrowth can occur in individuals who aren’t as severely immune-compromised.
 Risk factors like a high sugar diet and antibiotics can disturb the balance of your gut flora and allow Candida albicans to flourish.
 In fact, diagnostic tools such as a Comprehensive Stool Analysis and Candida antibodies test (you can find both here) can tell us if your body is fighting a Candida infection.

 When the medical community refers to systemic Candida, it generally means the type of life-threatening Candida that is seen among patients suffering from severe illness.
 On the other hand, when we refer to Candida overgrowth, we mean the kind of Candida infestation that mostly affects your gut, and causes a wide range of symptoms like digestive problems, headaches, and recurrent yeast infections.

-If you’d like to learn more about Candida overgrowth, my Ultimate Candida Diet program, which I wrote with Dr. Eric Wood, contains a simple 5-step program for beating Candida and eliminating those Candida symptoms for good.
+Would you like to learn more about beating your Candida overgrowth?
+The Ultimate Candida Diet program, which I wrote with Dr. Eric Wood, contains a simple 5-step program for beating Candida and eliminating those Candida symptoms for good.